bbawj/resume/resume.md

 :::::
 ::::: {#right}

-- Core contributor to 2 major versions of an Android IoT payment POS application in **Java** and **Kotlin**.
+- Lead the development of 2 major versions of an Android IoT EV POS application in **Java** and **Kotlin**.
-- Built stability features such as power failure recovery and synchronization, reducing production defects by 40%.
+- Designed and implemented stability features to handle scenarios such as power and network failure reducing production defects by 40%.
-- Profiled applications, solving out-of-memory errors and reducing overall memory resource footprint.
+- Profiled and debugged out-of-memory errors using heap dumps, reducing overall memory resource footprint.
+- Improved visibility of failure indicators by implementing key event logging.
 :::::
 :::::
 ::::: {#subheader}